mustafakhaleddev/laravel-atomic/README.md

 # 🚀 Documentation
-Atomic Panel Full Documentation [here](http://laravel-atomic.mustafakhaled.com)
+Atomic Panel full documentation is [here](http://laravel-atomic.mustafakhaled.com).

-# 💪 Support me
+# 💪 Support Me
-Support me in [Patreon](http://patreon.com/mustafakhaled) to help me keep going
+Support me in [Patreon](http://patreon.com/mustafakhaled) to help me keep going.

 ## 🔥 Getting Started
 Atomic Panel is a beautifully designed administration panel for Laravel.
-To make you the most productive developer in the galaxy and give your the opportunity to lead the future.
+To make you the most productive developer in the galaxy and give you the opportunity to lead the future.

 ## Requirements